 This is the first source of confusion: strictly speaking, there is no such thing as "JIS screwdriver" or a "JIS screw", rather there are screws and screwdrivers that do (or do not) conform to the relevant Japanese Industrial standards for these items.
 Several standards apply, including:

 The second cause of confusion is the frequently repeated claim that the "JIS Standard" became obsolete in the 2008.
-This is wrong, obviously, since the Japanese Industrial Standards extend to many specifications and Japan - like everyone other industrial economy - still need a domestic standards body to maintain them.
+This is wrong, obviously, since the Japanese Industrial Standards extend to many specifications and Japan - like everyone other industrial economy - still needs a domestic standards body to maintain them.

 The source of this misunderstanding seems to be a statement that at one time appeared on the website of the official US importer of Vessel screwdrivers: